harshalone/react-native-date-time-picker/README.md

 This repository provides reusable Date Picker and Time Picker components for React Native projects.
 These components are designed to be easy to integrate and customise according to your project's requirements.

+If you are using date time picker and your app is crashing on test flight than there is a possibility that date-time-picker or any other picker package is causing it.

+To resolve this issue i created this new and enganced version of date time picker without the hassle of crashing the apps.

 ## Installation

 To use these components in your React Native project, follow these steps: